Best baby car seats

 - distribute the pressure from the child restraint as widely as possible over the strongest parts of the body: in an infant, the strongest part of the body is the back.

-The best way to keep your baby safe in a car crash is by keeping your child in a rear-facing baby car seat for as long as possible.
-Just over half (52%) of 1,552 parents we surveyed in 2017 thought it was safest for babies to travel forward-facing (rather than rearwards) in a car seat.
+The best way to help keep your baby safe in a car crash is by keeping your child in a rear-facing baby car seat for as long as possible.
+42% of 5,316 parents we surveyed in 2018 thought it was safest for babies to travel forward-facing (rather than rearwards) in a car seat, which is false.

 In a frontal impact (one of the most common types of crash) a rear-facing seat pulls the child into it, cushioning the head and back and limiting the movement of the head on the neck.